isomerpages/mlaw-corp/news/press-releases/_posts/2023-02-28-post-Deferment of Implementation of Recommendations of the CPTL.md

 ---
-title: Deferment of Implementation of Recommendations of the CPTL
+title: Deferment of Implementation of Recommendations of the Committee for the Professional Training of Lawyers
 permalink: /news/press-releases/2023-02-28-deferment-of-implementation-recommendations-cptl/
 date: 2023-02-28
 layout: post